Diffing Collaborative Text

 looks decent, but it can create massive diffs which are hard to

 reason about.
-There are several questions on StackOverflow (such as this
+There are several questions on StackOverflow (such as this one

-which could format a piece of text, so that each sentence is
+a piece of text, so that each sentence is put onto a new line.
+I've recently

-put onto a new line.
-I’ve recently started to read the Emacs Lisp introduction
+started to read the Emacs Lisp introduction tutorial (which ships with Emacs

-tutorial (which ships with Emacs itself), so I’ve tried to come up with my own
+itself), so I've tried to come up with my own solution to this problem.
+I took

-post.
-Here’s the code:
+some inspiration from the above StackOverflow post.
+Here's the code:

 The above code works for the most part, but there are still two edge cases which annoy me: